edvin/kdbc/README.md

 ## Batch statements

-If your underlying database supports it, you can do batch updates or inserts just by wrapping the code in `batch` and give it a list of objects to iterate over as it's single argument:
+If your database supports it, you can do batch updates or inserts just by wrapping the code in `batch` and give it a list of objects to iterate over as it's single argument:

 ```kotlin
 class InsertCustomersInBatch(customers: List<Customer>) : Insert() {